mathewlowry/myhub-gpt/analysis/Experiment 1 Analysis.md

 ### Links in Editorial to articles (winner: S-1-150?) ^4fc4d4

 * I started this experiment by sending the S-1-150 summaries to ChatGPT with a simpler version of Prompt 1, which is why the S-1-150 response ([[C-1-S-1-150-response-P-1]]) has two "attempts".
 When I saw that my first attempt hadn't linked the article titles to their URLs, I replied with: *"You forgot to make the articles link to the provided URLs.
 Provide the same content but in markdown format, with each article title linked to the URL provided with it"* , creating attempt 2, which has links throughout the editorial, as requested.
 * I then included this instruction in Prompt 1 *before* applying it to the other inputs.
 Despite this, neither included the links in the editorial.
 Perhaps asking ChatGPT twice simply gets a better result?
-Something to explore in [[Experiment 2]]
+Something to explore later.
 ### Editorial Form (winner: S-0)
 The AllNotes response is easy to "Fail": it provides 14 (admittedly good) summaries of 14 articles, but draws no links between them, as ChatGPT was specifically instructed.
 The other two responses did better, providing paragraphs drawing on multiple articles.